joomla/accessibility/docs/tutorials/understanding-disability.md

 # Understanding disability
 Each individual is unique.
 People have diverse abilities, skills, preferences, and expectations that can impact how they use the Web.

+We will not guarantee that our pages will be accessible to everyone without understanding:
+* Why people experience problems using websites?
+* What kind of difficulty they are experiencing?
+* What support technologies do they use to cope with them to meet the challenges?

 ## Types of user capabilities
 People capabilities can be broken down into various categories, of which the following four are particularly relevant for website interaction.